Last Updated on November 30, 2023

 In hindsight, I don’t know how I allowed so much to go wrong here.
 While this story clearly is highlighting all of the abuse that took place and probably makes the relationship sound awful, it wasn’t so.
 If that were the case, I would have ended it long ago.
 The problem was that this stuff was mixed in with a lot of great stuff.
 I thought I was in love, after all.

-The first 2 months were great, but the second 2 months… not so much.
+The first 2 months dating Max were great, but the second 2 months… not so much.

 It breaks my heart that this happened.
-I went from believing I found my soulmate and the perfect match to wondering how someone could mistreat me so badly and why I tolerated it for as long as I had.
+I went from believing I found my soulmate when I met Maxwell Archer (I believed Max was my perfect match) to wondering how this guy could treat me so badly.
+It’s perplexing why I tolerated this type of treatment for as long as I had.
+Deep down, I just wanted to do whatever it took for the relationship “to work.”

 I hope I can repair the damage done between me and my parents.